Democratic Socialists of America: Stagnation and opposition (1990–2015)

-After Harrington's death in 1989, DSA struggled for relevance in the 1990s and early 2000s.
-Gary Dorrien has said the organization struggled "merely to hang on" during this period.
+After Harrington's death in 1989, DSA struggled for relevance in the 1990s and early 2000s, a period during which Gary Dorrien has said the organization struggled "merely to hang on".
 With the collapse of Communism in 1989 and the rise of Third Way neoliberalism under President Bill Clinton, the political space for democratic socialism seemed to vanish.
-The youth wing, the Young Democratic Socialists (YDS), was largely responsible for keeping the organization afloat.
-In many parts of the country, DSA chapters functioned primarily as study groups for "scattered, stubborn types holding out against the 1990s".
-But direct-mail campaigns in the early to mid-1990s boosted paper membership to 10,000.
+In many parts of the country, DSA chapters functioned primarily as study groups for "scattered, stubborn types holding out against the 1990s", with the youth wing, the Young Democratic Socialists (YDS), largely responsible for keeping the organization afloat.
+Direct-mail campaigns in the early to mid-1990s boosted paper membership to 10,000.

 Despite its small size, DSA maintained a principled opposition to the Democratic Party's neoliberal turn.
 In 1995, DSA updated its foundational document, "Where We Stand", placing economic globalization and the power of multinational corporations at the center of its analysis.
 It called for a humane social order based on democratic planning and market mechanisms and for "economic democracy... from below, through a democratic transformation of the institutions of civil society."

-DSA participated in the 1999 Seattle WTO protests and moved the organization further to the left.
+The DSA also initiated key campaigns during this period.
+In the early 1990s, it made the fight for a single-payer healthcare system a major national priority, sponsoring a multi-city tour by Canadian health advocates to promote the model.
+It actively campaigned against President Clinton's signature policies, including the North American Free Trade Agreement (NAFTA), the 1994 crime bill, and the gutting of welfare in the Personal Responsibility and Work Opportunity Act of 1996.
+It also founded the Prison Moratorium Project in 1997 to oppose mass incarceration.
+In 1999, DSA activists participated in the anti-globalization protests surrounding that year's World Trade Organization conference in Seattle.